"

 By the end of this section, you will be able to do the following:

-Plants are visually different depending on the environment they are in.
-This phenomena is due to the alteration of water regulation strategy based on differing ecosystem pressures.
+The form of photosynthesis that we discussed in Chapter 7 is better known as C3 photosynthesis based on the fixation of CO2 into 3-phosphoglycerate (a 3-carbon molecule), the first product of the Calvin cycle (see 7.4 Photosynthesis: Calvin Cycle for more details).
+C3 plants struggle in hot, arid environments where they keep their stomata closed to limit water loss.
+This results in excess O2 levels trapped in the leaves that compete with CO2 for Rubisco and interfere with the efficiency of the Calvin Cycle.
+Certain plants have evolved adaptations to increase their photosynthetic efficiency in these conditions.
 Desert plants, such as CAM plants, have adapted to only open their stomata at night.
 This prevents water loss during the day, where extreme heat would quickly dry out the leaf’s reserves.
 CAM plants take in CO₂ at night and store it in the form of an organic acid.
 During the daytime, the plant can perform photosynthesis without having to open its stomata.
 Common examples of CAM plants include cacti and pineapples.

 Diagram comparing photosynthesis in C3, C4, and CAM plants, highlighting differences in CO2 processing. (linked Image Description available)

 C4 plants have also adapted to perform photosynthesis while in hot and dry conditions.
-While most plants fixate CO₂ from the atmosphere and convert it to a three carbon molecule, the C4 plant converts it into a four carbon molecule using an enzyme in the mesophyll called PEP carboxylase.
-This small molecular tweak allows the C4 plant to concentrate its CO₂ store without having to open its stomata – exposing it to dehydrating conditions.
+While most plants fix CO₂ from the atmosphere and convert it to a three carbon molecule, the C4 plant converts it into a four carbon molecule using an enzyme in the mesophyll called PEP carboxylase.
+This small molecular tweak allows the C4 plant to deliver CO₂ in high concentrations to the enzyme Rubisco, located in bundle sheath cells that are away from where O2 levels accumulate when stomata are closed.

 Both C4 and C3 are important crops, and changing CO₂ levels may impact their productivity differently.
 C3 plants, such as rice and wheat, tend to benefit more from rising atmospheric CO₂ concentrations.
 This increase in carbon can potentially increase photosynthetic efficiency.
 In contrast, C4 plants like maize and sugarcane may not show as significant a response.
 Concentrating CO₂ internally by its complex physiology would imply added CO₂ is of no benefit.